mlte-team/mlte/docs/docs/development.md

 There are a couple of shorthand commands in the Makefile to run several of the above commands at the same time.
 The most useful ones include:

-* `poetry run make qa`: execues the source sorting, formatting, source linting, and static type checking commands.
+* `poetry run make qa`: executes the source sorting, formatting, source linting, and static type checking commands.
-* `poetry run make ci`: execues the same commands as `qa`, but also runs `gen` to generate updated schemas if needed, and runs `test` to execute the unit tests.
+* `poetry run make ci`: executes the same commands as `qa`, but also runs `gen` to generate updated schemas if needed, and runs `test` to execute the unit tests.

 ## Front End